unsw-restech/unsw-restech.github.io/docs/software/environment_modules.md

 ## What if the software that I want is not on the list?

-If you require software installed on the cluster, email the [IT Service Centre](mailto:ITServiceCentre@unsw.edu.au) detailing the software that you would like installed and that you would like to have it installed on Katana.
-Please include links and desired version numbers.
+If you require software installed on Katana then please email the details to [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au) including URLs and desired version numbers.

 ## How do I add a particular version of software to my environment?